Comcast partners with Charter, Cox to advance targeted advertising

 The initiative, called “On Addressability,” aims to create standards for addressable advertising, which targets ads to certain households based on their interests.
 It has so far been done only on a small scale in TV advertising.

-Comcast said it will partner with two other cable providers, Charter Communications and Cox Media, the ad division of Cox Communications, to pool what they have learned from offering addressable advertising, help other content distributors do the same, including how to ensure customer data is used in ways that comply with privacy standards.
+Comcast said it will partner with two other cable providers, Charter Communications and Cox Media, the ad division of Cox Communications Inc, to pool what they have learned from offering addressable advertising, help other content distributors do the same, including how to ensure customer data is used in ways that comply with privacy standards.

 While TV is still the best way to reach large numbers of people at one time, it has lacked the targeting, data and measurement that digital platforms like Facebook offer advertisers, said Marcien Jenckes, president of advertising for Comcast Cable.